jcolag/entropy-arbitrage/2025-09-04-lower-decks.md

 Have you *seen* the crew, ensign?
 How can the evaluations not produce riotous laughter, when a couple of weeks ago in [*Homeward*]({% post_url 2025-08-21-homeward %}), everybody either ignored or avoided the foreigner in distress stumbling out of the holodeck?

-Speaking of the ensign, you might recognize him as [Dan Gauthier](https://en.wikipedia.org/wiki/Dan_Gauthier), who...I can't see any role that even comes close to his run on **One Life to Live**, but he has made a lot of appearances since around the time that this show started.
+Speaking of the ensign, you might recognize him as {% wiki Dan_Gauthier|Dan Gauthier|en %}, who...I can't see any role that even comes close to his run on **One Life to Live**, but he has made a lot of appearances since around the time that this show started.

  > **OGAWA**: Don't worry about it, Sam.